Getting started

 How the diagnostic works →

-Topic heatmap, accuracy trends, risk buckets, and concrete daily actions — all in one view.
+Topic heatmap, accuracy trends, risk buckets, and daily action missions.

 Small habits that make a big difference over the course of your preparation.